docQodly/docs/docs/studio/pageLoaders/craftedComponents.md

-## Datasource Reference
+## Qodly Source Reference

-Crafted components come with references to datasources, however, the actual datasources themselves are not bundled.
+Crafted components come with references to qodlysources, however, the actual qodlysources themselves are not bundled.
 This leads to two distinct scenarios:

-### Shared Datasources
+### Shared Qodly Sources

-When a **shared datasource** is used within a crafted component, it retains its connection across Pages.
-This ensures that the **shared datasource** remains linked, regardless of the Page in which the crafted component is employed.
+When a **shared qodlysource** is used within a crafted component, it retains its connection across Pages.
+This ensures that the **shared qodlysource** remains linked, regardless of the Page in which the crafted component is employed.

-### Page Datasources
+### Page Qodly Sources

-With **Page datasources**, caution is needed. **Page Datasources** linked to the crafted component from the originating Page will not be automatically imported into the target Page where you aim to implement it.
-To ensure the intended functionality, you must manually establish these datasource connections in the target Page or employ the shared datasources.
+With **Page qodlysources**, caution is needed. **Page qodlysources** linked to the crafted component from the originating Page will not be automatically imported into the target Page where you aim to implement it.
+To ensure the intended functionality, you must manually establish these qodlysource connections in the target Page or employ the shared qodlysources.